- Covid-19 Notice

 Minimum wage laws work a little differently, as they are based on the age of the employee.
 In San Antonio, the minimum wage age groups are as follows;

-At Galo Law, our experienced attorneys are very used to seeing multiple claims per client when it comes to violations of wage and hour laws.
-Employers’ pay practices sometimes violate multiple minimum wage and overtime laws weekly, as such, we will aim to ensure you get the maximum compensation possible, whether that’s through a trial or an out-of-court settlement.
+At The Galo Law Firm,PC, our experienced employment lawyers are used to seeing multiple claims per client when it comes to violations of wage and hour laws.
+Employers’ pay practices sometimes violate multiple minimum wage and overtime laws, and we will aim to ensure you get the maximum compensation possible, whether that’s through a trial or an out-of-court settlement.

-The Violations that our lawyers see the most, and have experience dealing with in court are as follows:
+The violations that our lawyers see the most, and have experience dealing with in court include:

 If any of the above has happened to you, seek legal representation quickly.
 The longer employees leave these situations, the worse it gets and the harder it becomes to work out how much could be owed to an employee who has been abused in this manner.